Stachacl/copy-btn/README.md

 ## Contributing
-If you'd like to contribute to this extension, please fork the repository and submit a pull request.
+If you would like to contribute to this project, please fork the repository and submit a pull request.